slhck/ffmpeg-quality-metrics/README.md

   -t THREADS, --threads THREADS         Number of threads to do the calculations (default: 0)

 Output options:
+  -o OUTPUT_FILE, --output-file OUTPUT_FILE
-  -of {json,csv}, --output-format {json,csv}
+                                        Output file for the metrics.
+If not specified, stdout will be used. (default: None) -of {json,csv}, --output-format {json,csv}
                                         Output format for the metrics (default: json)